Low-carb diet and intermittent fasting

 Let’s not forget drinks here — what are your low-carb-diet-friendly drink options?

 Again, there’s some solid crossover with what you can drink while fasting because most drinks with calories have carb calories (think lattes, full-sugar sodas, fruit juice, etc.).
-Low-carb beverages are tea and coffee without milk or sugar, diet sodas (a couple per fast are fine), and all kinds of water (sparkling, still, with a little lemon, etc.).
+Low-carb beverages include tea and coffee without milk or sugar, diet sodas (a couple per fast are fine), and all kinds of water (sparkling, still, with a little lemon, etc.).

-There are a couple drinks that get the OK for low carb but not for fasting, like bulletproof coffee and bone broth.
+There are a couple of drinks that get the OK for low carb but not for fasting, like bulletproof coffee and bone broth.
 If you enjoy that kind of thing, keep it for your eating window, and you’re all set!

 Common side effects of low-carb intermittent fasting